 - Evaluators will step away and confer with each other.

 - Evaluators return and share any feedback or insights about the piece.
 This is not a judgmental conversation.
 Evaluators and guild members at large are very excited to see new work and to encourage each other.

-- Evaluators will award a knowledge rank to the challenger based on their presentation and record the challenge toward the challenger’s next guild rank.
+- Evaluators will award a proficiency level to the challenger based on their presentation and record the challenge toward the challenger’s next guild rank.
 Depending on the requirements for the next rank, the challenger may or may not achieve that rank.
 Higher ranks require multiple challenges to complete.

 - At any time, you can check your progress toward your next rank in our Member’s database.

 To arrange to challenge a rank, please contact the Guild Challenge Deputy if you wish to challenge at a Kingdom event.
 To challenge at a regional event contact the Guild Challenge Deputy or one of the Regional Challenge deputies listed on the Contact Us link.

 If you wish to sponsor a contest, display or challenge or participate as an evaluator, please do let the Guild Minister know!